GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 Lazy-loading is an efficient technique to reduce the bytes of JavaScript that you're transferring over the wire.
 You can use several techniques to lazy-load JavaScript, including:

-- Component-level code-splitting
+- Component-level code splitting
-- Route-level code-splitting
+- Route-level code splitting

-With component-level code-splitting, you can move individual components into separate JavaScript chunks.
+With component-level code splitting, you can move individual components into separate JavaScript chunks.
 On particular events, you can load the relevant scripts and render the components.

-With route-level code-splitting, however, you move entire _routes_ into independent chunks.
+With route-level code splitting, however, you move entire _routes_ into independent chunks.
 When users transition from one route to another, they have to download the associated JavaScript and bootstrap the requested page.
 These operations can lead to significant delays, especially on slow networks.

 ## Prefetching JavaScript